White House will roll out next phase of Covid-19 response Wednesday - KESQ

 The White House’s coronavirus response team and the administration’s leading health officials will announce the “National Covid-19 Preparedness Plan” during an event on Wednesday, the officials said.
 The event will come on the heels of President Joe Biden‘s State of the Union address, in which the President will declare that the country can “move forward safely” into a less disruptive phase of the pandemic, one of the officials said.

-The new strategy, outlined in a roughly 100-page plan, is the product of nearly two months of work by the White House’s coronavirus response teamand consultations with dozens of external experts, public health officials and governors.
+The new strategy, outlined in a roughly 100-page plan, is the product of nearly two months of work by the White House’s coronavirus response team and consultations with dozens of external experts, public health officials and governors.
+White House officials met with Biden several times as they crafted the new strategy, which the President had signed off on ahead of its upcoming release.

+“He was very focused on getting it right and being clear with the American people on where we are, the tools we have and what they could expect — even from an unpredictable virus,” an administration official said.

 Politico first reported on the expected announcement.

-The new strategy document also reflects an internal government playbook that White House officials have crafted outlining how the government can most effectively respond to the emergence of new variants.
+The new strategy document draws on an internal government playbook that White House officials have crafted outlining how the government can most effectively respond to the emergence of new variants.

-Officials from across the government last month put that playbook to the test, holding a tabletop exercise over video conference involving a fictional variant that led to a spike in cases and increased strain on the nation’s hospitals, another senior administration official said.
+Officials from across the government last month put that playbook to the test, holding a multi-hour tabletop exercise on video conference involving a fictional variant that led to a spike in cases and increased strain on the nation’s hospitals, the senior administration official said.

+The exercise involved nearly two-dozen officials from the White House, US Centers for Disease Control and Prevention, Department of Health and Human Services, Food and Drug Administration, National Institutes of Health, the Department of Defense and the Federal Emergency Management Agency.

+The exercise focused on both the government’s immediate and longer-term response to a new variant, focused on assessing the new variant’s transmissibility, severity and response to existing vaccines as well as how government agencies would spring into action to respond — from issuing public health guidance to shipping new masks, tests and treatments across the country.

 This story has been updated with additional details Tuesday.